There’s a fine line between being an alpha male and coming across as arrogant or overbearing.

 How do you do that?
 Well, it starts with what you say – or rather, what you don’t say.
 You see, there are certain phrases that can quickly undermine your alpha status in any conversation.

-In this article, “If you want to be seen as an alpha male, stop saying these 9 things in conversation”, I’ll guide you on what not to say if you want to maintain that alpha image.
+In this article, I’ll guide you on what not to say if you want to maintain that alpha image.
 And no, it’s not about manipulation – it’s about communication.
 So let’s dive in!

 1) “I don’t know”